vivekkumar004/Personal-Portfolio/README.md

 Important notes :
-create a account on resend to write Emails
+create a account on resend to write Emails then create a env file then add this RESEND_API_KEY variable to work.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).